65% Keyboard & Keycap Guide: Everything You Need to Know

 • ✅ Standard bottom row (1.25U modifiers) or split spacebar support

-• ✅ Right-side 1U modifiers (for arrow cluster)
+• ✅ Right-side 1U modifiers included (Delete, PgUp, PgDn, End)

 • ✅ ISO or ANSI support depending on your layout